MengLinMaker/ESP32-data-stream-comparisons/README.md

 # ESP32 data stream comparisons
 ## Description
-Comparing data streaming methods for ESP32.
-The main comparison is data rate, specifically the number of 4 byte floats that can be sent though in a second.
-The frequency is calculated and sent as a float.
-Although reliability is also an important factor.
-The data is streamed from 1 core only using a timer interrupt for consistency.
+Comparing data streaming methods for ESP32:
+* Reliable data rate - no signs of crashes (max speed may be higher but less reliable).
+* Frequency is calculated as number of 4 byte floats received in a second - sending in batches is valid.
+* The data is sent repeatedly using a timer interrupt for consistency.
+* Note: Bytes/s = freq*4

-## Comparisons
+## Comparisons - Fastest to slowest
-### USB UART - 6666Hz
+### USB UART - 9000Hz (wired esp32 to computer)
-Using the built in serial library from arduino IDE.
+Using the built in "serial_library" from arduino IDE.
 The receiver is the Arduino IDE Serial Monitor.
+The baud rate was set to 2000000.
+Note: this is wired and requires good quality usb cable and board.
+The cheap esp32 boards only acheived a max reliable baud rate of 500000.
+The rate of printing depends on the number of symbols printed

+### esp_now.h - 7200Hz 60batch (wireless esp32 to esp32)
+Using the "esp_now" library by Rui Santos: https://RandomNerdTutorials.com/esp-now-esp32-arduino-ide/.
+This protocol is capable of sending out 12000Hz x 4bytes = 48000bytes/s for short durations in close proximity.
+Although theoretical maximum is 125000bytes/s, this is unlikely to be achieved; even half this speed is difficult.

-### WebSerial.h - 10Hz
+### WebSerial.h - 10Hz (wireless esp32 to computer)
 Using Ayush Sharma's WebSerial library: https://github.com/ayushsharma82.
-Higher frequencies lead to buffer overflows
+Higher frequencies lead to buffer overflows.

-### BluetoothSerial.h - 7Hz
+### BluetoothSerial.h - 7Hz (wireless esp32 to android mobile)
 Using the "BluetoothSerial" library from arduino IDE.
 The receiver is an android app: https://play.google.com/store/apps/details?id=com.giumig.apps.bluetoothserialmonitor.
 There are some fluctuations in the period.
-Any higher frequencies will only work for a short while
+Any higher frequencies will only work for a short while.

-## Analysis